wilsonmar/wilsonmar.github.io/_posts/2016-06-05-github-data-security.md

 Steps to make this happen include:

-1. Enable SSH Certificate processing for GitHub organization.
+1. As the Organization's Owner, enable SSH Certificate processing for GitHub organization.

-1. Create a Vault API service (Certificate Authority).
+1. Create a Vault API CA (Certificate Authority) service.

 1. Enroll users to the Vault API service.

 1. Perform penetration tests of the Vault API server.

 1. Ensure the Vault API service has the capacity needed (SSH load testing using <a target="_blank" href="https://www.pureload.com/support/protocol-support/ssh-ftp-telnet/">PureLoad</a> or <a target="_blank" href="https://github.com/shazow/ssh-hammer">https://github.com/shazow/ssh-hammer</a>).

 1. Create/Test a "key rotation" program which accesses the Vault API.

 1. Install "key rotation" program (with associated dependencies) on all laptops.

 1. Require SSH Certificate processing for all access to GitHub organization.

+1. Each user within an Enterprise GitHub Organization, enable "Single sign-on organizations" in the SSH keys section, click "Enable SSO", then "Authorize".

+1. To troubleshoot

+   <pre><strong>ssh -Tv git@github.com</strong></pre>

 <hr />